rawsrc/PDOPlusPlus/README.md

 ## **A PHP full object PDO Wrapper in one class**

 `PDOPlusPlus` (alias `PPP`) is a one class PDO Wrapper for PHP with a revolutionary fluid SQL syntax.
-You do not have anymore to use PDO in a classical way, you can completely omit the notion of `prepare()`, `bindValue()`, `bindParam()`.
-The use of these mechanisms is now hidden by `PDOPlusPlus`.
+You do not have anymore to use PDO in a classical way, you can completely omit the notions of `prepare()`, `bindValue()`, `bindParam()`.
+The usage of these mechanisms is now hidden by `PDOPlusPlus`.
-All you have to do is to write directly a clean SQL query and injecting directly your values.
+All you have to do is to write directly a clean SQL query and inject directly your values.

 The engine, will automatically escape the values and will let you concentrate only on the SQL syntax.